 The General Partner has not entered into any employment agreements with any of the executive officers.
 There are no formal severance plans in place for any employees in the event of termination of employment, or a change in control of the Partnership.
-As noted above, the PPU's, RPUs and the related dividend equivalent rights, or DER's, will become payable to executive officers under certain circumstance related to termination or change in control.
+As noted above, the PPUs, RPUs and the related DERs, will become payable to executive officers under certain circumstance related to termination or change in control.
 When employees terminate employment with the Partnership, they are entitled to a cash payment for the amount of unused vacation hours at the date of their termination.